 Union Cab, the official taxi cab company of the Great Taste of the Midwest, will be there in full force, with easy pickups and deliveries inside the park at the south parking lot.

-Union Cab rides to your home or lodging site are only $1.
-This rate is heavily subsidized by MHTG, please tip your driver generously!
+Union Cab rides to your home or lodging site are only $5.
+This rate is subsidized by MHTG, please tip your driver generously!
 All other taxi companies that pickup and deliver will charge full fares.

 Will there be food?

 Of course!
-Plenty of foods will be available, from small snacks to bigger meals — for both carnivores and vegetarians.
+Plenty of foods will be available for purchase, from small snacks to bigger meals — for both carnivores and vegetarians.
 Stop by the food vendor tents and have some of Madison’s tastiest treats.